Software Integrations: How to Integrate Software Online

-Having the right tools at your disposal, can make all the difference when it comes to automatically synchronizing data between your different applications.
+Also, having the right tools at your disposal can make all the difference regarding automatically synchronizing data between your different applications.

-We'll go over how integrations work, how it benefits you and give you a few tips and tricks on how to integrate your software online.
+Now, we'll go over how integrations work, how they benefit you, and give you a few tips and tricks on how to integrate your software online.

 What is Software Integration?